When Children Are Battle Scarred: PTSD In Children. Signs & Symptoms

 Teachers should not have to second guess themselves in situations where a child's safety and possibly even life is at stake.
 They should be provided ongoing training throughout the school year, and additional workshops made available in the summer months.
 Teachers are not mental health professionals, they are not social workers (Kesner & Robinson, 2002); however, mental health and social services agencies should provide training and information to teachers, administration, and other staff who work directly with children.
 Even though teachers are not investigators, training on the proper questions to ask is beneficial to teachers who are faced with the two common scenarios of being told or overhearing (Brubacher, Powell, Skouteris, & Guadagno, 2015), and the most ambiguous of all, the unspoken signals.

 Again, and this cannot be iterated enough: It is not the teacher's job to be sure, it is the teacher's job to report the suspicion.
-A suspicion of child abuse or neglect is all the evidence needed to report (Alvarez et al., 2004).
+Suspicion of child abuse or neglect is all the evidence needed to report (Alvarez et al., 2004).

 If a person was witness to a shooting.
 The color red from the memory of seeing blood can result in nausea, or a car backfiring can cause the person to begin trembling or duck for cover.
 This individual is likely to avoid the area the shooting took place, or will have an anniversary reaction and simply not leave the house on the anniversary day; even if it is a day of the week.